rikhuijzer/fx/README.md

 Then comments to the article can be made there and people can decide to share the post with other people.
 For example, Simon Willison uses this over at his [fedi instance](https://fedi.simonwillison.net/@simon).
 Another idea could be to politely ask another writer for a guest post or a shoutout.

+## Blogroll

+The blogroll can be used to follow RSS feeds.
+Unlike social media, with RSS feeds all articles will show up on your feed.
+Conversely, the social media algorithm may hide certain articles without you realizing it.

 ## API